2DGD-F0TH/2DGD_F0TH/chapters/017_Developing_Game_Mechanics.md

 Inertia is so important (and common) that even the famous "Super Mario Bros."
 (1983) for the NES features it, as well as a "skidding animation".
 ::::::::::::::

+In this section we will look at how to simulate inertia in a 1-dimensional space, where we can only move left or right.

 When simulating inertia, the first things we need to know are:

 - The top speed